imnltsa/ios15tether/README.md

 where `{firmware img4 filename}` is the `.img4` filename of the firmware (ie. `aopfw.img4`).
 You can save this as `boot.sh`.

 ## Activation
-Refer to [this guide](https://gist.github.com/pwnapplehat/f522987068932101bc84a8e7e056360d) on how to replace activation records to activate your device. iPadOS 17 activation records have been tested to work on iOS 15.
+Refer to [this guide](https://gist.github.com/pwnapplehat/f522987068932101bc84a8e7e056360d) on how to replace activation records to activate your device. iPadOS 17 activation records have been tested to work on i(Pad)OS 15.
 <!-- TODO -->

 ## Known Caveats